 Instructions

-- Rinse and then chop 150 grams cauliflower in tiny or small florets.
-You will need 1.5 cups small cauliflower florets.
+- Rinse and then cauliflower in tiny or small florets.
+You will need 1.5 cups chopped small cauliflower florets.

-- Rinse 1 cup fresh green peas and keep aside.
+- Rinse fresh green peas with water a few times and keep aside.

-- Rinse, peel and chop 225 grams potatoes (3 medium potatoes) in small cubes.
-You will need 1.25 cups small potato cubes.
+- Rinse, peel and chop the potatoes in small cubes.
+You will need 1.25 cups chopped small potato cubes.

 - Heat 1 tablespoon oil in a pan.
 Add ½ teaspoon panch phoron.

-- Let the spices become aromatic and splutter.
+- On a low heat, let the spices become aromatic and splutter.

-- Now add ⅓ cup chopped onions. stir and saute till the onions turn translucent.
+- Now add finely chopped onions.
+Stir and saute till the onions soften and turn translucent.

-- Then add 1 teaspoon ginger paste.
-Mix and saute till the raw aroma of ginger goes away.
+- Then add ginger paste.
+Mix and sauté fo a few seconds or till the raw aroma of ginger goes away.

-- Then add ¼ teaspoon turmeric powder, ½ teaspoon kashmiri red chilli powder, ½ teaspoon coriander powder and ½ teaspoon cumin powder. mix very well and saute for a few seconds.
+- Then add turmeric powder, kashmiri red chilli powder, coriander powder and cumin powder.
+Mix very well and saute for a few seconds on low heat.

 - Add 4 to 5 tablespoons water and mix again.

-- Cover the pan with a lid and simmer the veggies on a low to medium-low flame.
+- Cover the pan with a lid and simmer the veggies on a low to medium-low heat.

 - In between do check and if the veggies start sticking to the pan, then add a few more tablespoons of water.

 - Simmer till the veggies are tender and cooked.
-Then switch off the flame.
-Just cook the veggies till tender.
+Then turn off the heat.
+Just cook the veggies till fork tender.
 Do not make them mushy or overcook them.

-- Then add 3 tablespoons roasted peanuts or salted peanuts.
-Also add ¼ teaspoon sugar.
+- Then add roasted peanuts or salted peanuts.
+Also add sugar.

 - Mix well and let this aloo phulkopir stuffing cool at room temperature.

-- In a large parat (plate) or a bowl take 2 cups all purpose flour (maida).
+- In a large parat (plate) or a bowl take all-purpose flour (maida).
 Add 4 tablespoons oil and 1 teaspoon salt or add as required.

 - Mix the oil in the flour with your fingertips till you get a bread crumb like consistency in the flour.